oxheadalpha/nft-tutorial/packages/tznft/README.md

   alias sarah has been added tznft.json config file was updated
   ```

+  Warning: If you choose to store a new private key in tznft.json file in the
+  working directory.
+Use extreme caution when using private keys for the Tezos
+  mainnet.

 - `remove-alias <alias>` remove alias from the selected network configuration.

   Example: